CaptainCrusher/Simon-Arduino/README.md

 By @TheCaptain

-//This can probably run on any arduino, but I only tried it on the UNO
+This can probably run on any arduino, but I only tried it on the UNO

-/**
 NECESSITIES
   -1 Arduino Uno
   -1 SPDT OR SPST switch